World's oldest Catholic bishop dies at age 104 in New Jersey

 Gerety founded an interracial social and religious center in the 1950s and joined the civil rights movement the following decade.

-In 1974, Pope Paul IV appointed Gerety as Archbishop of Newark, a title he held until retirement.
-During his tenure in New Jersey, Gerety promoted equality for women in the church and asked parishes to appoint more women to leadership roles.
+In 1974, Pope Paul VI appointed Gerety as Archbishop of Newark, a title he held until retirement.
+During his tenure in New Jersey, he encouraged women to take a more active role in the church and asked parishes to appoint more women to leadership roles.

 Gerety was predeceased by eight brothers and survived by numerous nieces and nephews.

-(Reporting by Laila Kearney; Editing by Richard Chang)
+Reporting by Laila Kearney; Editing by Richard Chang and Andrew Hay